 - Interrupted black silk sutures used to be standard practice but the area swells considerably and examination a few days later will show that they are very tight with bulging tissue between each suture.

 - A Cochrane review found that a continuous subcuticular stitch produced more comfortable results.

 - Work from the apex to the fourchette getting good apposition.

-- Some authors recommend closing the perineum in 2 rather than 3 layers.
+- Some authors recommend closing the perineum in two rather than three layers.

 - Check that the repair is neat and satisfactory: